> Additional Care for People with Metastatic Breast Cancer

 Loss of appetite

 Loss of appetite is a common problem for those with metastatic breast cancer.
 It can be caused by treatment or the cancer itself.
-Stress, depression, nausea and change in ability to taste can also cause loss of appetite.
+Stress, depression, nausea, constipation and changes in your sense of taste or smell can also affect eating.

 Light exercise before mealtime (if you are able) may help increase appetite.